gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 ## Understanding the AzureIotHubClient Library

-The AzureIotHubClient library includes these examples to help you understand its .
+The AzureIotHubClient library includes these examples to help you understand its use.

 ### Example: AzureIotHub-Simple